-All of our courses are revised constantly according to the latest AHA guidelines.
+All of our courses are developed by trained instructors and follow the most up to date ECC/ILCOR, and OSHA guidelines.
 In addition, hundreds of state and health boards across the US approve and endorse our training.
 You can search for them here.

 Browse through our frequently asked questions to learn more about our courses.
 Our support team is always standing by for further assistance and questions.